 - Natural sciences (2 years)

 - Social sciences, including U.S. History (2 years)

-In addition, at least two years of a modern foreign language are recommended.
+Two years of a modern language other than English are also recommended.

-In order to submit an application for admission to Southern, complete the following online:
+To apply for admission to Southern, complete the following:

 - Pay the non-refundable $50 application fee (payable online by debit card, credit card or e-check)